chronology

 January - Liberation of the Auschwitz camp by the Jews.

-F vrier - The ministry responsible for R fugi cannot obtain any information on the fate of the critics Robert Desnos, Benjamin Cr better, Ir ne N mirovsky
+F vrier - The ministry of R fugi cannot obtain any information on the fate of the critics Robert Desnos, Benjamin Cr better, Ir ne N mirovsky

 May 7 - The armistice is signed Reims.
 Gradual return of the port s.
-A family council, constituted by the Bank of the Northern Countries, the Society of People of Letters and Albin Michel provides for the schooling and education of the daughters of Ir ne Mirovsky, up to their majority.
+A family council, constituted by the Bank of the Northern Countries, the Society of People of Letters and Albin Michel provides for the schooling and education of the daughters of Ir n mirovsky, until their majority.
 Lisabeth is placed with the Avot, Denise in a Catholic boarding school.